For glazing installers

 What's FENSA certification and why do installers need it?

 FENSA — Fenestration Self-Assessment Scheme — is the UK self-certification body for window and door installers.
 It lets a registered installer self-certify that a window or door installation complies with Building Regulations (Part L thermal performance, Part F ventilation) without needing a separate Building Control sign-off on every job.
 FENSA registration is functionally non-optional for any commercial UK glazing installer — without it, every job needs a full Building Control inspection, which kills your install economics.
 Around 10,000 FENSA-registered firms in the UK; CERTASS is the smaller alternative scheme.
-Retrofit Radar does not currently filter by installer-side certification, but we surface property-side filters (glazing type, glazed area, age) that match where FENSA work concentrates.
+EPC Hunt does not currently filter by installer-side certification, but we surface property-side filters (glazing type, glazed area, age) that match where FENSA work concentrates.

 Partially.
 The EPC records glazing type — single, double pre-2002, double post-2002, triple — but does not always carry an installation date for windows.
 We filter by the type bands directly: pre-2002 double-glazing typically fails modern Part L thermal performance and is a strong replacement candidate, while post-2002 double-glazing is generally compliant.
 Triple glazing is filterable too but rare in the UK rental stock — under 5% of properties.
 Combine window-type with EPC band D-G and the "replace single-glazed" recommendation flag to surface the cleanest replacement cohort.
 Future versions will integrate FENSA database lookups for installation dates; that is on the v1.5 roadmap, not currently shipped.